zz964/x68D00M/README.md

 The Amiga Doom ports (ADoom by Peter McGavin, DoomAttack by Cosmos) provided valuable reference for optimizing Doom on 68k hardware.

-Claude - without whom this would have been a MUCH more difficult task.